clarity-lang/book/src/ch06-00-control-flow.md

 code once your contracts become more complex.
 They allow you to create short-circuits that immediately return a value from a function, ending execution early and thus skipping over any expressions that might have come after.

+Another useful thing to understand with control flow functions is the difference between functions that end in an exclamation point (such as `unwrap!`), and those that do not (such as `unwrap-panic`).
+Those that end in an exclamation point allow for arbitrary early returns from a function.
+Those that do not terminate execution altogether and throw a runtime error.